Independent African news, markets, culture and politics.

 Nigerian correctional officer wins 2025 UN trailblazer award — Daily Nigerian

-The Nigerian Correctional Service has announced that Chief Superintendent of Corrections, Olukemi Ibikunle, has been awarded the 2025 United Nations Trailblazer Award for Women Justice and Corrections Officers.
-This prestigious award was presented by Amina Mohammed, Deputy Secretary-General of the United Nations, at a ceremony held at the UN Headquarters in New York.
+The Nigerian Correctional Service announced that Chief Superintendent of Corrections Olukemi Ibikunle has been awarded the 2025 United Nations Trailblazer Award for Women Justice and Corrections Officers.
+The prestigious honor was presented by Amina Mohammed, Deputy Secretary‑General of the United Nations, during a ceremony at UN Headquarters in New York.

-Ibikunle’s award is seen as a significant recognition of the Nigerian Correctional Service’s efforts to promote human rights and rehabilitation within the corrections system.
-The service has been working to implement reforms and improve conditions for inmates, with a focus on rehabilitation and reintegration into society.
-The international recognition of Ibikunle’s work is expected to further boost the service’s efforts to promote justice and corrections excellence in Nigeria and globally.
+Ibikunle’s award is a significant recognition of the Nigerian Correctional Service’s efforts to promote human rights and rehabilitation within the corrections system.
+The service has been implementing reforms to improve conditions for inmates, focusing on rehabilitation and reintegration into society.
+International recognition of Ibikunle’s work is expected to further boost the service’s initiatives to promote justice and corrections excellence in Nigeria and beyond.

 Scroll to Top